wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> ### Other Field Types
 I> Check out the [Django documentation on model fields](https://docs.djangoproject.com/es/1.9/ref/models/fields/#model-field-types) for a full listing of the Django field types you can use, along with details on the required and optional parameters that each has.

 For each field, you can specify the `unique` attribute.
 If set to `True`, only one instance of a particular value in that field may exist throughout the entire database model.
 For example, take a look at our `Category` model defined above.
 The field `name` has been set to unique - thus every category name must be unique.

-This is useful if you wish to use a particular field as an additional database key.
+This means that you can use the field like a primary key.

 You can also specify additional attributes for each field such as specifying a default value (`default='value'`), and whether the value for a field can be blank (or [`NULL`](https://en.wikipedia.org/wiki/Nullable_type)) (`null=True`) or not (`null=False`).

-Django also provides simple mechanisms that allows you to relate models/database tables together in some way.
-These mechanisms are contained in three further field types, and are listed below.
+Django provides three  mechanisms to related models in the database, these are:.

 * `ForeignKey`, a field type that allows us to create a [one-to-many relationship](https://en.wikipedia.org/wiki/One-to-many_(data_model)).
 * `OneToOneField`, a field type that allows us to define a strict [one-to-one relationship](https://en.wikipedia.org/wiki/One-to-one_(data_model)).
 * `ManyToManyField`, a field type which allows us to define a [many-to-many relationship](https://en.wikipedia.org/wiki/Many-to-many_(data_model)).

 From our model examples above, the field `category` in model `Page` is of type `ForeignKey`.
-This allows us to create a one-to-many relationship with model/table `Category`, which is specified as an argument to the field's constructor. *You should be aware that Django creates an ID field for you automatically in each table relating to a model.
-You therefore do not need to explicitly define a primary key for each model - it's done for you!*
+This allows us to create a one-to-many relationship with model/table `Category`, which is specified as an argument to the field's constructor.

-I> ### Using `__unicode__()` or `__str__()`
-I> Why is defining these methods important?
-Doing so will make your life easier when you begin to use the Django admin interface later on in this chapter.
-I>
-I> Including a `__unicode__()` and/or `__str__()` method in your classes is also useful when debugging your code.
-Issuing a `print` on a `Category` model instance *without* a `__unicode__()` or `__str__()` method will return `<Category: Category object>`.
-We know it's a category, but *which one?* Including `__unicode__()` or `__str__()` would then return `<Category: python>`, where `python` is the `name` of a given category.
+Finally, it is good practice to implement the `__str__()` and/or `__unicode__()` methods.
+Without this method implemented when you go to `print` the object it will show as `<Category: Category object>`.
+This isn't very useful when debugging or accessing the object - instead the code above will print, for example, `<Category: Python>` for the Python category.
+It is also helpful when we go to use the Admin Interface because Django will display the string representation of the object.

 ## Creating and Migrating the Database
-With our models defined in `models.py`, we can now let Django work its magic and create the table representations in the underlying database.
-Django provides what is called a [*migration tool*](https://en.wikipedia.org/wiki/Data_migration) to help us set up and update the database to reflect any changes that may happen in representations of your models.
-For example, if you were to add a new field to a model, updating the database to reflect this change becomes straightforward.
+With our models defined in `models.py`, we can now let Django work its magic and create the tables in the underlying database.
+Django provides what is called a [*migration tool*](https://en.wikipedia.org/wiki/Data_migration) to help us set up and update the database to reflect any changes to your models.
+For example, if you were to add a new field then you can use the migration tools to update the database.

 ### Setting up
 First of all, the database must be *initialised*.
 This means creating it and all the associated tables within it so that data can then be stored within it.
 To do this, you must open a terminal or command prompt, and navigate to your project's root directory - where `manage.py` is stored.
 Run the following command.